Leica D-LUX Typ 109 vs Nikon D850

 It is notable that the D850 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX Typ 109 does not feature such a mic input.

 So what is the bottom line?
 Which of the two cameras – the Leica D-LUX Typ 109 or the Nikon D850 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica D-LUX (Typ 109):